Thursday, May 30, 2024

 12 Favorite Albums/iMac Jukebox

 What seems like a hundred years ago, I was visiting my in-laws, and I noticed that they had a fancy digital music storage system.
 They had stacks of cd's, all piled around a massive hard drive.
-I remember looking it up, and seeing it was pretty expensive.
+I don't remember what brand it was, but I do remember looking it up and seeing it was pretty expensive.

 Years after that, I was updating my home computer, and had an idea-why not store all of my cd's on a computer dedicated to only music.
 I was about to transfer my data from my old iMac to my new iMac, but the old one was still in reasonably good shape.
 I figured that if I took everything but iTunes off of it, and kept only iTunes and an external hard drive, it would be pretty much the same thing as my in-laws had, and with a good set of computer speakers, it would work for the living room.
 It wasn't set up to rattle the walls, but I don't listen to music that way much in the house-the car is a different story-so I didn't need that kind of volume.